 Zend Optimizer/Zend Guard Loader

-Zend Guard Loader
+Zend Guard Loader for PHP 5.6

 If you experience problems, consult the user guide/documentation for your software and Zend Guard Loader, and if necessary, contact your software vendor's support service.